Andy Ackers: Toronto Wolfpack

 Ackers signed for Canadian-based club Toronto Wolfpack a few days after his release.
 The move was criticised by London Broncos, as Ackers had initially requested his release in order to spend more time with his family in the north of England.
 In both seasons in the Championship his team made the finals stages.
 His first season saw his club beaten by 4 points at 2 in the Million Pound Game with Ackers sinbinned in the final for a high tackle.

 His second season saw his club beat part-time Featherstone to be promoted.
 His third season saw Toronto lose all their Super League games and become hot favourites for relegation.
 Ackers suddenly left in June 2020; a few weeks before the events at Toronto that would see them ultimately liquidated.

 Salford

 On 4 June 2020, Ackers left Toronto and signed a contract with Salford that would run until 2022.
 Following an impressive start to the 2022 season it was announced Ackers had signed one-year contract extension with Salford Red Devils which would keep him at the AJ Bell Stadium until the end of the 2023 season.

+In the 2023 Super League season, Ackers played 20 matches for Salford as the club finished 7th on the table and missed the playoffs.

+Leeds

+On 18 October 2023, Ackers signed a three-year deal to join Leeds ahead of the 2024 Super League season.

+In round 1 of the 2024 Super League season, Ackers made his club debut for Leeds against his former team Salford.
+Leeds would win the match 22-16.

+Ackers played 24 games for Leeds in the 2024 Super League which saw the club finish 8th on the table.

+Ackers was limited to just nine appearances for Leeds in the 2025 Super League season as the club finished 4th on the table and qualified for the playoffs.